 About Me

 Womin djeka!
 This is my personal – not an official RMIT – website.
-I’m a Senior Lecturer at RMIT University (School of Computing Technologies), an Associate Investigator at the ARC Centre of Excellence for Automated Decision-Making and Society, and a member of the International Panel on the Information Environment.
-I was the recipient of an ARC Discoverying Early-Career Research Award (DECRA).
+I’m a Senior Lecturer at RMIT University (School of Computing Technologies), an Associate Investigator at the ARC Centre of Excellence for Automated Decision-Making and Society, RMIT Research Leader at the Australian Internet Observatory, and a member of the International Panel on the Information Environment.
+I was the recipient of an ARC Discovering Early-Career Research Award (DECRA).

 My main research interests are Information Retrieval (IR), Text Analytics, and Data Science.
 I currently work on evaluation of information access systems and interactive information retrieval.